They're a Weird Mob (film): DVD

 The film has been released on Region 4 DVD by Roadshow.
 The DVD includes a TV special, "The Story of Making the Film They're a Weird Mob" as well as a picture gallery, theatrical trailer and optional subtitles.

 The film has been released on Region 2 DVD by Opening in the Les films de ma vie series.
 The DVD has fixed French subtitles for the original English soundtrack.

+The Story of the Making of 'They're a Weird Mob

+A behind-the-scenes 60-minute documentary was shot called The Story of the Making of 'They're a Weird Mob'.
+It aired in Sydney on 12 August 1966 and in Melbourne on 22 August 1966.